davide-marino00/PBI_DOCS/refac.md

 			    RELATED(lkp_Project[Qualify])
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named `QualifyPrj`.
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named 'QualifyPrj'.
 Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: The calculated column is designed to determine a qualification status for projects based on related data from another table called `lkp_Project`.
+1. **Purpose**: The calculated column 'QualifyPrj' is designed to determine a qualification status for a project based on related data from another table called 'lkp_Project'.

 2. **Logic**:
-   - The expression checks if the `Qualify` field from the `lkp_Project` table (which is related to the current table) is blank (i.e., has no value).
+   - The expression first checks if the 'Qualify' field from the related 'lkp_Project' table is blank (i.e., it has no value).
-   - If the `Qualify` field is blank, the calculated column will return a value of `1`.
+   - If the 'Qualify' field is blank, the calculated column will return a value of **1**.
 This could signify a default or a specific status indicating that the project does not have a qualification assigned.
-   - If the `Qualify` field is not blank (meaning it has a value), the calculated column will return the actual value from the `Qualify` field in the `lkp_Project` table.
+   - If the 'Qualify' field is not blank (meaning it has a value), the calculated column will return the actual value from the 'Qualify' field in the 'lkp_Project' table.

-3. **Outcome**: The result of this calculation provides a way to ensure that every project has a qualification status.
-If no qualification is specified, it defaults to `1`, allowing for consistent data handling and analysis.

-In summary, this DAX expression helps to fill in gaps in project qualification data by providing a default value when no qualification is available, ensuring that every project can be evaluated or categorized effectively.
+3. **Outcome**:
+   - The result of this calculation is that for each row in the table where this calculated column is being created, you will either get a **1** (if there is no qualification) or the specific qualification value from the related project (if it exists).
+   - This helps in easily identifying projects that are either unqualified or have a specific qualification status, which can be useful for reporting or analysis purposes.

+In summary, the 'QualifyPrj' column provides a straightforward way to assess the qualification status of projects by either assigning a default value or pulling in existing qualification data from a related table.

 **`ReportingEntity`** (`string`)

-- **Description:** The 'ReportingEntity' column identifies the organization or department responsible for the timesheet entries, facilitating accurate reporting and analysis of labor allocation.
+- **Description:** The 'ReportingEntity' column identifies the organization or department responsible for submitting the timesheet entries, facilitating accurate tracking and reporting of labor hours.

 **`RReady_With_V_Z`** (`string`)

-- **Description:** The 'RReady_With_V_Z' column indicates the readiness status of timesheet entries, specifically denoting whether they have been validated and are ready for further processing or reporting.
+- **Description:** The 'RReady_With_V_Z' column indicates the readiness status of resources, formatted as a string, within the context of timesheet data for project management and resource allocation.
 - **DAX Expression:**
 ```dax
 IF(